 - have all your meals before 8PM (or 10PM if living in cultures that eat dinner late).

-These are the two bizzare things I think about weight loss.
+These are the two bizarre things I think about weight loss.
 Hope you enjoyed the post and got inspired, and thank you for dropping by Ana’s Bananas!

 Will you be trying these tips or have you tried them before?
-Reach out in the comments below!
+Good luck!

-There is so much more to say on the subjec of weight loss, to be continued…!
+There is so much more to say on the subject of weight loss, to be continued…!